 - Repair, replacement, and/or adjustments of compressors, metering devices, temperature and pressure controls.

 - Preparation for the EPA Section 608 and R-410A exams

-The Air Conditioning/Refrigeration/ Heating Installation and Repair Program is certified by HVAC Excellence meeting national training standards for the HVAC/R trade.
+The Air Conditioning, Refrigeration & Heating Technology Program is affiliated with HVAC Excellence meeting national training standards for the HVAC/R trade.

 Industry Certification & State Credential Exams: